One Week in London Itinerary The Best of London in 7 Days by JetSettingFools.com

 Finish the day in the East End of London.
 Traditionally a multicultural, working-class neighborhood, the area is edgy, bohemian and hip.

-The East End is a dining destination offering a range of tastes for every palate, from the Indian curry houses on Brick Lane (Aladin is a top pick) to melt-in-your-mouth meats at Smokestak to the collection of food kiosks at Boxpark.
+The East End is also a dining destination offering a range of flavors, from the curry houses on Brick Lane (Aladin is a top pick) to melt-in-your-mouth meats at Smokestak to the collection of food kiosks at Boxpark.

-What keeps luring us back to the East End, however, are take-away Salt Beef Bagels at the competing Beigel Bake and Beigel Shop on Brick Lane.
+What keeps luring us back, however, are take-away Salt Beef Bagels at the competing Beigel Bake and Beigel Shop on Brick Lane.
 Try one from each and decide which you think is best!

 Travel Tip for Day 5